Opportunities in Spice Industry: India has always prioritized its spice export trade on turmeric, black pepper, and Indian chilies.

 Read Our Book: Click Here

-- In step two, apply for subsidies with MoFPI, MSME, and APEDA.
+- Step two is applying for subsidies with MoFPI, MSME, and APEDA.

-- In step four, obtain FSSAI, HACCP, and Organic certifications.
+- Step four is acquiring FSSAI, HACCP, and Organic certifications.

 Future Trends – Beyond Turmeric and Pepper